hmankar01/Credit-Card-Fraud-Detection/README.md

     pip install -r requirements.txt
     ```
 3.  **Run the Jupyter Notebook:**
-    Launch Jupyter and open the `[your-notebook-name].ipynb` file to see the full analysis and code.
+    Launch Jupyter and open the `Credit_Fraud_analysis_.ipynb` file to see the full analysis and code.